A Spectacled Eider rests on the rocks in Nome Photo: Will Russell

 As more and more North American birdwatchers have discovered, spring birdwatching in Alaska is an experience to be found nowhere else on this continent.
 There is first of all the excitement of seeing many species whose North American range is almost exclusively Alaskan, seeing them well and in the case of seabirds in almost overwhelming abundance.
 Second, there is the distinctly arctic flavor of high-latitude birdwatching at a season of very long days filled with tundra birdsong and, from mid-June on, tundra wildflowers.
 For the veteran birdwatcher there is island birdwatching at Gambell on St. Lawrence Island, where in some years an exciting variety of species from Asia occur.
 Finally, there is Alaska itself, huge, wild, varied but always beautiful: the icy shores of the Bering Sea and mountainous vastness of the Seward Peninsula.

-Day 1: The tour begins at our hotel in Anchorage with a meeting followed by dinner.
+Day 1: The tour begins at 5 p.m. at our Anchorage International Airport area hotel with a meeting followed by dinner.
 After dinner there might be some birding around the hotel and Lake Spenard, where in some years Barrow’s Goldeneyes are present with a variety of other waterfowl.
 Night in Anchorage.

 Day 2:We’ll fly early this morning to Nome and after a short layover, transfer to a smaller aircraft for the 50-minute flight to Gambell.
 Weather is always a factor in this part of the world, and there is a chance that we won’t be able to continue immediately to Gambell, where the small airstrip requires visual flying conditions.